-Amidst all that, a peer from high school died in a car accident.
+Sometime amidst that blur of time, a peer from high school died in a car accident.
 It was abrupt and unexpected, as many deaths are.
 Though she was not a close friend, I attended the funeral.
 I watched her family sputter words and tears into a microphone, revisiting cherished moments of her life.

 Slowly, an unravelling of sorts occurred.
 As I continually entered that hospital several times a week for two and a half years, something began to happen.
-My own mortality, which I'd been absentmindedly ignoring, started confronting me on a regular basis.
+My own mortality, which I'd been subliminally ignoring, started confronting me on a regular basis.

 Cold as it sounds, I think death is often shelved away as something that will happen, eventually – just not now.
 As a nurse, you perceive death more like a symptom or condition, something patients encounter, not you.
-Perhaps this is a coping mechanism to avoid existential freak outs every 12 hour shift.
+Perhaps this is a coping mechanism to avoid existential freak outs every 12-hour shift.

-What began to really make death relatable for me was the aspect of it I could connect with most: family.
+What began to really make death feel tangible for me was the aspect of it I could connect with most: family.
 Parents crying hysterically in my arms over the inevitable fate of their child, or seeing the brokenness of a father who couldn't accept his deceased child before him, whose last words were, “I don't wanna die!”.

 It amazes me still that even though we know or have an inkling of the most common regrets when we die, many shrug off that such remorse could become our own.
 Why do we ignore this?
 Why?

 I'll tell you why.
 For the same reasons I did.
 Travel was intriguing, but difficult.
-Just the idea of it was an inconvenience.Travel challenged everything I felt pressured to do, which was your usual platter of work, getting a house, and filling it with shiny things.
+Just the idea of it was an inconvenience.Travel challenged everything societal norms had tattooed into my brain – the usual platter of work, getting a house, and filling it with shiny things and infants.
 I'm forever grateful that we undid all of that.